lacomaofficial/Predicting-Age-from-fMRI/README.md

 **Conclusion**

-This project demonstrates the feasibility of predicting a subject's age from resting-state fMRI data and provides valuable insights into the neural underpinnings of aging.
-Here are some key takeaways:

 - **Data Quality**: The dataset used in this project exhibited good quality, with no missing values and a balanced distribution of age groups.

 - **Machine Learning Model**: The Support Vector Regressor (SVR) proved to be an effective choice for age prediction, achieving a mean squared error of approximately 20.1 and an R-squared score of about 0.71 on the testing dataset.
 These metrics indicate that the SVR model provides reasonably accurate predictions of age from fMRI data.